 In September 2004, USGS scientists detected sudden, but unmistakable, signs that Mount St. Helens was waking up.
 Volcano monitors had picked up the occurrence of hundreds of small earthquakes and other signals that the volcano’s crater floor had begun to rise.
-Within a week, several eruptions blasted clouds of ash into the atmosphere, and soon after, a new lava dome emerged in the crater.
+Within a week, several eruptions blasted clouds of ash into the atmosphere, and soon after, a new lava dome emerged in the crate

 But as volcanic activity escalated, it became clear to scientists at the USGS Cascades Volcano Observatory (CVO) that the 20-year-old equipment and monitoring network capabilities were insufficient to properly forecast possibly severe eruptive activity.
 During the eruption, USGS CVO scientists grew increasingly concerned as ground shaking caused seismic signals to go off the scale on the outdated seismometers.
 Additionally, only one of the two continuously recording GPS receivers was operational.
 Had there been a half dozen or more GPS receivers installed around the volcano, scientists would have been able to triangulate the location of magma and develop models that showed the location and volume of magma over time.